to be released this year ...

 Lisa starred as Lady

 Anne in H6R3, Austin Pendleton's new play at The Promenade Theatre in New York City.
-The
+(The title is short for

 late Lynn Redgrave played Margaret and Austin Pendleton played Richard III.
 This was a benefit staged reading